NLnetLabs/draft-grubto-dnsop-dns-out-of-protocol-signalling/draft-grubto-dnsop-dns-out-of-protocol-signalling.md

 These signals can be used to invoke actions in areas that help provide the DNS service, such as routing.

 Currently this document serves as a requirements document to come to a signalling mechanism that will suit the use cases best.
-Part of that effort is to assemble a list of conditions with potential associated out of DNS protocol actions, as well as inventory and asses existing signalling mechanisms for suitability.
+Part of that effort is to assemble a list of conditions with potential associated out of DNS protocol actions, as well as inventory and assess existing signalling mechanisms for suitability.

 {mainmatter}